 The allowance for expected credit losses assessment requires a degree of estimation and judgement.
 It is based on the lifetime expected credit loss, grouped based on days overdue, and makes assumptions to allocate an overall expected credit loss rate for each group of receivables.
-These assumptions can include historical collection rates, and any forward-looking information that is available including potential impacts of the COVID-19 pandemic.
+These assumptions can include historical collection rates, and any forward-looking information that is available.
 The allowance for expected credit losses is calculated based on the information available at the time of preparation.
 The actual credit losses in future years may be higher or lower.